jfbilodeau/Claire/README.md

 - Claire is running on the user's computer. **Please read the command proposed by Claire carefully before executing it.** Claire is not sandboxed and can execute any command that the user can execute.
 - Claire is not able to execute commands that require user input.
 For example, `sudo` commands that require the user to enter a password will not work and will cause Claire to hang while it's waiting for the command to complete.
-- Claire is able to generate and save files--but files will be save in the working directory of the application--not the current directory of the shell.
-For example, if you start Claire in `/home/user`, then ask Claire to `cd ./Documents` and you ask Claire to generate a file, the file will be saved in `/home/user`.
+- Claire is able to generate and save files--but files will be saved in the working directory of the application--not the current directory of the shell.
+For example, if you start Claire in `/home/user`, then ask Claire to `cd ./Documents` and ask Claire to generate a file, the file will be saved in `/home/user`.
 Not `/home/user/Document`.
 This is a limitation of the current implementation.
 - Claire is an AI so it's bound to make mistakes.
 Of course, all mistakes are caused by the AI and certainly not by the author of the application. 😉

 ### How to use Claire